jonlpersson/ed-latimore/site/_posts/2022-07-25-my-review-of-the-bosley-revitalizer-272-laser-cap.md

 ![I was 33 in these pictures](/assets/images/drafts/losing-hair-early.png "I was 33 in these pictures"){: width="400" height="225"}

 I tried minoxidil.
 Maybe it worked.
 Maybe it didn’t.
-I’ll never be completely sure because minoxidil is great at stopping hair loss, but it doesn't quickly regrow hair.
+I’ll never be completely sure because minoxidil is great at stopping hair loss, but it doesn’t quickly regrow hair.
 I tried oral finasteride for a month, but I stopped after I started to get a painful throbbing in my testicles.

 In September 2018, at age 33, I got my first FUE hair transplant. **\[Read my experience and see a timeline of my results here—&gt;[My experience getting an FUE hair transplant](/my-personal-experience-getting-an-fue-hair-transplant/)\]**